MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/project-invoice-proposal-performance.md

 [!include [banner](../includes/banner.md)]

-When you create a new invoice proposal, you might encounter slower processing when the number of projects and transactions increases.
+When you create, edit, or post an invoice proposal, you might encounter slower processing when the number of projects and transactions increases.
 This article describes features that you can enable to help yourself work more efficiently.

+## Features to enhance project invoice proposal creation performance

-## Project invoice proposal performance enhancement
+### Project invoice proposal performance enhancement

 This feature helps improve performance and reduce the time that's required to create an invoice proposal.
 It enables multithreaded tasks for invoice proposal creation and improves the logic that's used to scan projects for transactions that need invoices.